| | | | | |

 • Industrial-grade direct drive servo motor

-• Simucube True Drive software for extensive customization
+• Simucube True Drive software for extensive customisation

 • Compatible with wide range of third-party steering wheels